A practical guide to Gorgias round robin for support teams

 -

 Once the ticket is assigned to that team, Gorgias's built-in auto-assignment feature takes over.
-It then hands out the ticket to an available agent on that team using its round-robin logic.
+It then distributes the ticket to an available agent on that team using its round-robin logic.

-The pros of a basic Gorgias round robin system
+The pros of a Gorgias round robin system

-To be clear, this approach has some solid advantages, especially for teams trying to escape the free-for-all of a shared inbox.
+This approach has some solid advantages for teams looking to streamline their shared inbox.

 -

-Fairness: It pretty much guarantees that every agent gets a similar number of tickets over time.
-This is a big win for team morale and helps stop anyone from feeling totally overloaded or, on the flip side, underutilized.
+Fairness: It guarantees that every agent gets a similar number of tickets over time.
+This is a big win for team morale and helps prevent anyone from feeling overloaded.

 -

-Prevents Cherry-Picking: By assigning tickets automatically, you sidestep the classic problem of agents dodging difficult conversations and leaving them to sit in the queue.
+Prevents cherry-picking: By assigning tickets automatically, you sidestep the problem of agents avoiding difficult conversations in the queue.

 -

-Simplicity: It’s a straightforward system that’s easy to understand.
-Everyone knows how it works, which helps create a smooth and organized workflow.
+Simplicity and organization: It’s a straightforward system that is easy for everyone to understand, creating a smooth and organized workflow.

 Beyond Gorgias round robin: A smarter approach with AI triage

-This is where a tool like eesel AI steps in.
-It connects directly to your Gorgias helpdesk, adding a layer of intelligence right on top of your existing setup.
-You don't have to rip out and replace the tools your team already knows how to use.
+This is where a tool like eesel AI comes in.
+It connects directly to your Gorgias helpdesk, adding a layer of intelligence to your existing setup.
+It’s a complementary option that enhances the tools your team already knows and loves.

 How eesel AI enhances ticket routing

-eesel AI moves past simple distribution to offer truly intelligent automation.
+eesel AI works alongside Gorgias to offer intelligent automation.

 -